jtruscott/pytality/README.md

     some characters should look like, resulting in all the fun font, margin, and sizing issues typically associated with HTML/CSS work.
     Additionally, it's not possible to portably resize a curses terminal from inside, leading to "my screen is too small!" bug reports.

-* The silverlight backend is as wacky as it sounds.
+* The ironpython+silverlight backend is as wacky as it sounds.
 It's a fascinating proof of concept, but I wouldn't rely on it.
+* More backends are possible!

+   The silverlight experiment was done to try running in-browser, which is desirable for Ludum Dare entries.
+   It may also be possible to use IronPython in Unity3d to accomplish that goal.
+Jython unfortunately doesn't support applets.

 You can call `pytality.term.init(backends=["pygame", "winconsole"])` to specify what backends are allowed.